 Seven faculty volunteers were initially recruited to participate in an open-question survey and focus group.
-Faculty were chosen based on the following considerations: full or adjunct social work faculty, currently or previously taught in the social work program, taught social work students in required courses other than a discipline-specific course, or advised social work students.
+Faculty were chosen based on one or more of the following considerations: (a) full or adjunct social work faculty, (b) currently or previously taught courses in the social work program, (c) taught social work students in required courses other than a discipline-specific course, or (d) advised social work students.
 Three males and four females from six different countries comprised the faculty sample.

 Other sampling considerations included recruiting faculty who were non-native Arabic speakers, as a potential barrier could be an instructor who would not be able to translate vocabulary from English to Arabic.
 Additionally, experience or lack of experience could potentially mitigate or exacerbate second-language learning issues.
 Thus, faculty were selected based on a diversity of experiences teaching in a second-language learning environment.
 Faculty experience ranged from 1–13 years of teaching in second-language learning environments.
 Written permission was obtained before the focus group, and names were again changed to protect participant confidentiality.

 Table 1.2.
 Faculty Participants